 3) How do I make sure my home is safe and sound while I’m away?

 Even with a home alarm, an empty, unattended home is vulnerable.
 (Anyone who’s seen Home Alone knows that.)
-And it turns out, those home-security steps you were taught as a kid can actually aid a burglar in entering your abode.
+And it turns out, those security methods you were taught as a kid can actually aid a burglar in entering your abode.

-So let’s take a moment to learn about these faux-security methods and find out what you should do instead.
+So let’s take a moment to learn about these faux-effective security methods and find out what you should do instead.

 Keeping a light on